10 Tips to Deal with Holiday Weight Gain

 Whenever I bring up this topic, I tend to get sort of confused looks from people; what do you mean I’m supposed to take a break from my diet?
 As I opined on the podcast, I have no idea if this is just an idea endemic to America (where we suffer from a long-history of a Puritan work ethic) or is just common to dieters but most people who are trying to lose weight or fat seem to feel that the key to success is to be as miserable as possible for as long as possible.
 While this certainly isn’t the only reason diets fail, I don’t think it helps.

-Flexible vs. Rigid Dieting
+Rigid and Flexible Dieting

 With the holidays looming, and all of the food and candy that that entails, I wanted to write a quick article post about a topic that I consider very important.
 In fact, it’s so important to the goal of long-term body composition changes that I wrote an entire book (My A Guide to Flexible Dieting) about it.